Assessing the robustness of heterogeneous treatment effects in survival analysis under informative censoring: : A meta-learner for estimating the bounds

-Both consistency and double robustness are general properties of our \method, regardless of the underlying machine learning model.
+\begin{theorem}[Consistency and double robustness] Let $\hat{\nu}(\delta, x, a)$, $\hat{\xi}(x, a)$, and $\hat{\pi}_a(x)$, denote the estimators of $\nu(\delta, x, a)$, $\xi(x, a)$, and $\pi_a(x)$, respectively.
+Then, for all $x \in \gX$, we have that $\E\left[\hat{\phi}^{+}(x, a) \mid X = x\right] = \mu^{+}(x, a)$ and $\E\left[\hat{\phi}^{-}(x, a) \mid X = x\right] = \mu^{-}(x, a)$ if at least one of the following conditions holds: (1) $\hat{\pi}_a(x) = \pi_a(x)$, or (2) $\hat{\nu}(\delta, x, a) = \nu(\delta, x, a)$ and $\hat{\xi}(x, a) = \xi(x, a)$. \end{theorem} \begin{proof} See Appendix~\ref{app:proof_DR_property}. \end{proof} Both consistency and double robustness are general properties of our \method, regardless of the underlying machine learning model.
 Consistency means that, under correct specification of the nuisance components, our estimator converges to the true target quantity as the sample size grows.
 Double robustness means that the bounds remain consistent if \underline{either} the propensity score function $\pi_a(x)$ is correctly specified, \underline{or} if the combination of the expected conditional survival time function $\nu(\delta, x, a)$ and the censoring strength $\xi(x, a)$ are correctly specified.
 Hence, our \method is robust against misspecification in one set of nuisance components.
 Importantly, the estimated CATE bounds also inherit double robustness, since they are constructed from the CAPO bounds.
 This property parallels the double robustness of the DR-learner in the standard CATE setting \citep{kennedy.2023}, but here we extend it to partial identification under informative censoring.

 We further derive an asymptotic bound on the convergence rate of \method under standard smoothness assumptions.
 For this, we consider $s$-smooth functions from the Hölder class $\gH(s)$, which achieve Stone's minimax rate~\citep{stone.1980} of $n^{\frac{-2s}{2s+p}}$, where $p$ is the dimension of $\gX$.